 Access The Situation

-The first step is to assess the extent of the damage caused by the flooding.
+The first step is to assess the extent of the damage caused by the bathroom flood.
 Determine if it’s safe to enter the bathroom or if any electrical hazards may pose a risk.
 If necessary, turn off the electricity supply to the affected area before taking the next step.
 Check for leaks in your drain and supply lines.
+After performing these checks, remove all water from the flooded bathroom floor, if possible.

 Shut Off The Water